Last Updated on March 13, 2020

 Rule of the thumb for my family: If everyone eats garlic, no one will be bothered by the smell.
 And yet, when I'm cooking for my family and not only for me, I try to serve very garlicky meals only on weekends.

-How to reduce garlic breath
+How to reduce bad breath

-Cooking with garlic: a long family tradition
+A long family tradition

 One first cooking step I remember from my early childhood was, that my mother sweat some onions and garlic in a bit of oil before adding other ingredients.
 This cooking step was part of the majority of her recipes I recall.

 When analyzing my cooking habits nowadays, then sweating onions and garlic in a bit of olive oil or water is the first cooking step many of my clean eating recipes have in common.